Crop circle: Legal implications

 In 1992, Gábor Takács and Róbert Dallos, both then aged 17, were the first people to face legal action after creating a crop circle.
-Takács and Dallos, of the St. Stephen Agricultural Technicum, a high school in Hungary specializing in agriculture, created a 36 m diameter crop circle in a wheat field near Székesfehérvár, 69 km southwest of Budapest, on June 8, 1992.
-On September 3 the pair appeared on Hungarian TV and exposed the circle as a hoax, showing photos of the field before and after the circle was made.
+Takács and Dallos, of the St. Stephen Agricultural Technicum, a high school in Hungary specializing in agriculture, created a 36 m diameter crop circle in a wheat field near Székesfehérvár, 69 km southwest of Budapest, on 8 June 1992.
+In September, the pair appeared on Hungarian TV and exposed the circle as a hoax, showing photos of the field before and after the circle was made.
 As a result, Aranykalász Co., the owners of the land, sued the teens for 630,000 Ft (~$3,000 USD) in damages.
 The presiding judge ruled that the students were only responsible for the damage caused in the circle itself, amounting to about 6,000 Ft (~$30 USD), and that 99% of the damage to the crops was caused by the thousands of visitors who flocked to Székesfehérvár following the media's promotion of the circle.
 The fine was eventually paid by the TV show, as were the students' legal fees.

 In 2000, Matthew Williams became the first man in the UK to be arrested for causing criminal damage after making a crop circle near Devizes.
-In November 2000, he was fined £100 and £40 in costs.
+In November 2000, he was fined £100 plus £40 in costs.
 As of 2008, no one else has been successfully prosecuted in the UK for criminal damage caused by creating crop circles.

 Creation

+Human origin

 The scientific consensus on crop circles is that they are constructed by human beings as hoaxes, advertising, or art.
 The most widely known method for a person or group to construct a crop formation is to tie one end of a rope to an anchor point and the other end to a board which is used to crush the plants.
+It is also possible to bend grass without breaking it, if it has recently rained—a method that was used to create crop circles in Hungary in 1992.
 Skeptics of the paranormal point out that all characteristics of crop circles are fully compatible with their being made by hoaxers.

 Bower and Chorley confessed in 1991 to making the first crop circles in southern England.
 When some people refused to believe them, they deliberately added straight lines and squares to show that they could not have natural causes.
 In a copycat effect, increasingly complex circles started appearing in many countries around the world, including fractal figures.
 Physicists have suggested that the most complex formations might be made with the help of GPS and lasers.
 In 2009, a circle formation was made over the course of three consecutive nights and was apparently left unfinished, with some half-made circles.